BALANCED BOUNDARIES

 2RESENTMENT AND ANGER

-You're giving yourself permission to feel feelings!
-Resentment and anger reveal you've been violated, real or perceived.
-You'll begin noticing anger during the most subtle boundary violations.
+You're giving yourself permission to feel feelings.
+You'll begin noticing anger and resentment during the most subtle boundary violations.
 This is a good sign!
 Anger is our inner alarm that alerts of an unmet need or a violation of our values, boundaries, or safety.
 You may even feel mad at yourself for violating your own boundaries.
 This doesn't mean you react to anger!
 It simply means you're tuned into your inner alarm instead of denying or suppressing it.
 You're self-connecting and aware of your boundaries.
 Good job.

 Henry Cloud, PhD